pxai/fjs/document/content/functionaljs.md

 ![Behold the almighty colour changer app](img/app1.png)

 Awesome, right?
 Thanks to this cutting-edge piece of technology I’m so loaded that every morning I dive in a pool of cocaine.
 But let’s focus and explain what it does.
-It’s simple: if offers you a screen with a default background color (orange).
-When you click on the buttons you can change that background color.
+It’s simple: if offers you a screen with a default background colour (orange).
+When you click on the buttons you can change that background colour.

 ¿How can we achieve this in a functional way?
 As we said before, we will try to use just pure functions, immutable data and isolate model changes.

 ### Initial Model

 We have to think about the model, a data structure that will contain the whole state of the app.
-In this case, there is just one piece of data: the current color.
-Therefore, the model, in this case, will be just a string containing the name of the color, and its initial value will be “orange”.
+In this case, there is just one piece of data: the current colour.
+Therefore, the model, in this case, will be just a string containing the name of the colour, and its initial value will be “orange”.

 ### View